BrandonJessup/Tag/README.md

 - Option to import folder contents.
 - Apply tags to file as you're adding it.
 - View a slideshow of images in current search.
-- Allow multiple items to be added at once.
 - Set custom thumbnails.

 # Planned quality of life changes